r-lib/httr2/tests/testthat/_snaps/req-cache.md

       invisible(cache_pre_fetch(req))
     Message
       Found url in cache "f3805db63ff822b4743f247cfdde10a3"
-      Cached value is fresh; retrieving response from cache
+      Cached value is fresh; using response in cache

 ---